-All registration paperwork must be completed and submitted prior to May 1, or your place at camp may be forfeit.
-GSCNC will send out the link to the online health form.
+All related registration paperwork must be completed and submitted prior to June 1, or your place at camp may be forfeit.
+We will send out the link to the online health form as soon as GSCNC provides it to us.

 Although we appreciate and commend your dedication as a Girl Scout Leader, your daughter does not receive priority placement at camp.
 Priority placement is our way to say thank you to our Camp Tag-A-Long adult volunteers and camp aides for generously giving their time, energy and creativity to our program before, during and after the camp week.